gasparl/expapp/docs/TUTORIAL.md

 valid responses (including too slow responses, as well as suspiciously fast ones, such as below 150 ms, indicating random responding), the entire practice phase may be asked to be repeated ([\[n44\]](https://github.com/gasparl/expapp/search?q=n44)).
-In the boilerplate, there is maximum one repetition only, and at the second completion the participant is allowed to continue regardless of the ratio of valid responses.
+In the template, there is maximum one repetition only, and at the second completion the participant is allowed to continue regardless of the ratio of valid responses.
 Trial-by-trial feedback, especially regarding incorrect and too slow responses, may continue during the main phase of the task, depending on the scenario and the researcher’s preferences.
-In the boilerplate, just for the sake of providing a technical example for both cases, there is no feedback during the main phase.
+In the template, just for the sake of providing a technical example for both cases, there is no feedback during the main phase.
 Furthermore, response time limit is only given during the practice phase, and not during the main phase.